Andrew Henderson

 If Mauritius is one of the best English-speaking African countries, why isn’t it on more people’s radar?

-The beaches, underwater waterfalls, snorkeling opportunities galore – this petite Indian Ocean island that’s one of the best English-speaking countries in Africa surely packs a punch.
+With beaches, underwater waterfalls, and snorkelling opportunities galore – this petite Indian Ocean island is one of the best English-speaking countries in Africa.

-You may have never heard of this African island nation, but you’ll be amazed at all it has to offer, including being an English-speaking country with tax benefits, offshore companies, and advantages for crypto investors.
+You may not have heard of this African island nation, but you’ll be amazed at all it has to offer.
+An English-speaking country with tax benefits, offshore companies, and advantages for crypto investors, Mauritius packs quite a punch.

 Yet, what caught our eye is the ease of doing business there.
-Its favorable tax laws and expansive banking system mean that you can take your offshore incorporation to Mauritius quite easily.
+Its favourable tax laws and expansive banking system allow you to easily take your offshore incorporation to Mauritius.

-Income tax rates stand at 10-15%, and laws are saying that only income remitted to Mauritius is taxable.
+Income tax rates stand between 0-20%, and local regulations determine that only income remitted to Mauritius is taxable.
 In other words, not all of your worldwide income would be affected.

 12. The Philippines